Exclusive - From cyber unit to troops, South Korea adds extra layer of Olympics security amid tensions

 The POCOG is hiring a private security contractor, stipulating the firm should be capable of running around 500 personnel to operate X-ray screening each day during the event, a separate document seen by Reuters shows.

-It has earmarked 20 billion won ($17.6 million) for the screening security measures and another 1.3 billion won for the cyber security protection, according to the documents.
+It has earmarked 20 billion won (13.04 million pounds)for the screening security measures and another 1.3 billion won for the cyber security protection, according to the documents.

 An official from the National Intelligence Service, South Korea’s spy agency, is in charge of security operations, working with the government’s anti-terrorism centre, the organising committee’s spokeswoman told Reuters.